pd-fkie/exim-fuzzer/blog-post.md

-# How to build high-performance network fuzzers with LibAFL and libdesock
+# How to build a high-performance network fuzzer with LibAFL and libdesock

+- existing network fuzzing solutions struggle on all fronts
-- network fuzzing usually involves either real TCP connections or some sort of emulation/virtualization with snapshot-based fuzzing
+- fuzzing speed is a big problem because they use either real network connections or emulation/virtualization for snapshot-based fuzzing
-- all of these techniques come with a big overhead that depletes fuzzing performance
+- both come with a huge overhead
+- and they struggle with deeply exploring the target, since most of the tools out there are built around AFL
+- but AFL is a fuzzer for binary file formats while most network protocols are text-based
-- for the vulnerability research we do at work we built a high-performance network fuzzer with minimal overhead and would like to detail its setup in this post
+- for the vulnerability research we do at work we built a high-performance network fuzzer that tackles these problems and would like to detail its setup in this post

-- the first thing we tackled was the problem of input generation
+- the first thing we addressed was the problem of input generation
-    - AFL's input generation was tailored towards binary file formats, which does not help us much for text-based network protocols so we had to come up with our own mutators and input representation that works better with pure ASCII inputs
+    - we had to come up with our own mutators and input representation that works better with text-based inputs
-    - we built our own fuzzer with our own mutators in LibAFL
+    - for that we used LibAFL, a library made for building custom fuzzers, which made writing our own mutators very easy
 - the second problem we approached was how to actually feed inputs to network applications
     - for this we chose to "desocket" the applications with libdesock and serve the individual packets over a shared memory channel
-- this setup gave us 42x performance boost compared to AFLNet and allowed us to find vulnerabilities in already heavily fuzzed software within hours
+- this setup gave us 42x performance boost compared to other tools and enabled us to uncover vulnerabilities in already heavily fuzzed software within hours
-- if you'd like to check it out, it is on Github [here](link)

 ## Writing a custom fuzzer
-- If we want our fuzzer to find bugs we need to emancipate ourselves from AFL
 - Let's have a look at this message exchange in the FTP protocol that is used to establish a connection for data transmission:
   ```